shadowed1/Aurora/README.md

 - Apps and their data are saved in ~/opt/
 - Please back up often, I am not 100% sure what will happen on Steam updates.
-- --user argument is built-in for Flatpak since we have no root access.
+- --user argument is built-in for this Flatpak since we have no root access.
 - Some apps will not work the conventional way like Brave or Visual Studio.
 When running VS:

 `flatpak run --command=sh com.visualstudio.code` <br>